pabrojast/ckanext-schemingdcat/README.md

 * `user`: User who will run the harvesting process.
 Please note that this user needs to have permission for creating packages, and if default groups were defined, the user must have permission to assign packages to these groups.
 * `read_only`: Create harvested packages in read-only mode.
 Only the user who performed the harvest (the one defined in the previous setting or the 'harvest' sysadmin) will be able to edit and administer the packages created from this harvesting source.
 Logged in users and visitors will be only able to read them.
 * `force_all`: By default, after the first harvesting, the harvester will gather only the modified packages from the remote site since the last harvesting Setting this property to true will force the harvester to gather all remote packages regardless of the modification date.
 Default is `False`.
-* `clean_tags`: By default, tags are not stripped of accent characters, spaces and capital letters for display.
-If this option is set to `True`, accent characters will be replaced by their ascii equivalents, capital letters replaced by lower-case ones, and spaces replaced with dashes.
-Setting this option to `False` gives the same effect as leaving it unset.
-Default is `False`.
+* `clean_tags`: By default, tags are stripped of accent characters, spaces and capital letters for display.
+Setting this option to `False` will keep the original tag names.
+Default is `True`.

 And example configuration might look like this: